Space Travel

 Total Mission Cost: 220 million euros ($262 million U.S. 2005).

-The Venus Express Mission Control Centre (VMOC) is located at ESOC, ESA’s control centre, in Darmstadt, Germany.
-After launch, the antenna dishes at the European deep-space ground stations at Villafranca, Spain, New Norcia, West Australia and Kourou, French Guiana will be used for communications.
-When the Venus Express spacecraft is in orbit around Venus, communication will be done using the antenna dish located at Cebreros near Madrid, Spain.
-The New Norcia antenna will be used to support the Venus Radio science experiment (VeRa).
+The Venus Express Mission Control Centre (VMOC) was located at ESOC, ESA’s control centre, in Darmstadt, Germany.
+After launch, the antenna dishes at the European deep-space ground stations at Villafranca, Spain, New Norcia, West Australia and Kourou, French Guiana were used for communications.
+When the Venus Express spacecraft reached Venus orbit, communication was be done using the antenna dish located at Cebreros near Madrid, Spain.
+The New Norcia, Western Australia antenna was also used to support the Venus Radio science experiment (VeRa).

 Instruments